Indianapolis Black Alumni Council, Inc.

 received the nominating committee’s report and appointed the Constitution and Bylaws

 Committee.
-The Nominating Committee, Mary Boldin, Gloria Morton-Finney and James
+The Nominating Committee, Mary Boldin, Gloria Morton-Finney, and James

 Robinson presented the slate of officers, which was accepted.